-The Chinese market of Wine can be described in two words: largeness & dynamicity.
-Thinking of it in these terms, any sellers would be a little scared of entering China; however, this challenging market can be extremely profitable… Isn’t it a good reason to read how “to sell and distribute Wine in China in 2021”?
+The Chinese market for Wine (and alcohol) can be described in two words: largeness & dynamicity.
+Thinking of it in these terms, any sellers would be a little scared of entering mainland China; however, this challenging market can be extremely profitable… Isn’t it a good reason to read this exporting wine to China guide?

 MARKETING TO CHINA AGENCY

 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

 The Chinese Wine Industry is principally based on rice wine, but this doesn’t mean the grape version isn’t appreciated by the Chinese; on the contrary, grapes are considered the main ingredient of special wines, those destined for wealthy people.

 The demand for wine has rapidly increased since 1990 when Chinese interest in imported products started to grow.
 During the 90’ such demand grew at such a rapid rate that the quality of products dramatically lowered because the supply wasn’t enough to satisfy it.

 Finally, when PRC entered the World Trade Organization in 2001, many new foreign players started importing their goods there, and this event, together with the rise of the middle class’s demand, made the import of wine grow even more rapidly.

 Today, the country has one of the highest wine consumption growth rates in the world, which is mainly related to imported grapes wines instead that rice wines. btw, if you are wondering does China produce wine, the answer is yes.
 Check it out for yourself with this post on ice wine.